SerlorsX2/bypass-membership-screening/README.md

 # Join-discord-server
- Join the discord server with server id without invitation But the server to enter must have membership screening enabled
+ Join the discord server with server id without invitation, But the server to enter must have membership screening enabled